Want to represent your community?

 - Getting Involved Locally – As local representatives, councillors have responsibilities towards their constituents and local organisations.
 These responsibilities and duties often depend on what the Councillor wants to achieve and how much time is available.

 Visiting the Council is the best way to find out what happens at Meetings.
-A list of upcoming Ilfracombe Town Council Meetings is held in the window of The Ilfracombe Centre and on this website.
+A list of upcoming Ilfracombe Town Council Meetings is held in the window of The Ilfracombe Centre and on the Town Council Diary

-Members of the public are welcome at all of these meetings.
+Members of the public are welcome at all of these meetings with the exception of the Staffing Committee Meetings due to the personal nature of the issues being discussed.

 For a full list of powers and duties for Town Councils please visit the National Association of Local Councils website.